 “An individual has not started to live until he or she can rise above the narrow confines of his or her individual list of concerns to the broader concerns of humanity.”

-January 18th marks the 26th year Reverend Dr. Martin Luther King Jr. is remembered with a U.S. Federal Holiday.
-It’s the only of its kind to be designated as “a day on, not a day off.”
+January 18th marks the 26th year that the US remembers Reverend Dr. Martin Luther King Jr. with a federal holiday.
+It’s the only federal holiday of its kind to be designated as “a day on, not a day off.”
 In keeping with his legacy, Dr. King’s daughter, Bernice King, reinforces the conviction that “you are important.
 You are significant and you have something that you can offer to make humanity a better place.”

-While in years past many Americans have gone out into the world to offer in person service in commemoration of Dr. King’s legacy, considerations of COVID-19 will render many of us unable to participate in such gatherings.
-Instead, in the spirit of offering whatever you have to give, here are some ideas for how to celebrate MLK Day without risking the health of yourself or loved ones.
+In the past years, many Americans have offered in-person services to the world in commemoration of Dr. King’s legacy, however, considerations of COVID-19 will prohibit many of us from participating in such gatherings.
+In the spirit of offering whatever you have to give during the pandemic, below are some ideas on how to celebrate MLK Day at home without risking the health of yourself or your loved ones.

 Reach out to friends and family to ask how you can support them this year

 While organizations and churches may not be hosting in-person service projects this year, most are still accepting donations.
-During these coldest days of the year, providing warm clothes to our most vulnerable neighbors is vitally important.
-Perhaps bring new or gently used coats and blankets to a local center.
+During these cold days of the year, you may consider providing warm clothes to our most vulnerable neighbors.
+You could bring new or gently used coats and blankets to a local center.
 If you are an animal lover, consider dropping off blankets for your furry friends at the shelter.

 Cook a meal for a someone

-Whether it’s for a stranger or a loved one, cooking a home-cooked meal for him or her is a hearty (and tasty) way to offer care.
-Here are some casserole ideas from Southern Living to feed the whole crew.
-Go above and beyond to serve someone by asking in advance what he or she is most craving and even throw in a scrumptious dessert.
+Whether it’s for a stranger or a loved one, cooking a home-cooked meal is a hearty (and tasty) way to care for someone.
+Go above and beyond to serve someone by asking them what they are craving the most and even consider throwing in a scrumptious dessert.
+Click here for some casserole ideas from Southern Living to feed the whole crew.

 Sign up to be a foster pet parent

-According to the Atlanta Humane Society’s website, “foster caregivers provide temporary care for cats, kittens, dogs and puppies in their own homes.”
-There are a couple orientations each month, the next one being January 24th, to learn more about becoming a caregiver.
-Since volunteering in contact with other humans could potentially be too risky, perhaps helping out a four-legged friend is presently more suitable!
+According to the Atlanta Humane Society’s website, “foster caregivers provide temporary care for cats, kittens, dogs, and puppies in their own homes.”
+A couple of orientations occur each month, and the next one on January 24th will inform you about becoming a caregiver.
+Since volunteering in-person with other people could potentially be too risky, perhaps helping out a four-legged friend is presently more suitable!

 Pick up trash

-No organization necessary.
-This could be as simple as walking down your street or heading to your favorite hike and bringing along a trash bag.
-It’s simple and low-maintenance but will greatly benefit the community at large.
+This could be as simple as walking down your street or heading to your favorite hike spot and bringing along a trash bag.
+Picking up trash is simple and low-maintenance but will greatly benefit the community at large.
+No organization is necessary.

-Buy coffee for the person in line behind you
+Buy a coffee for the person in line behind you

-The age-old trick of instantly brightening your fellow coffee-drinker’s day.
-Pro tip: make sure the person behind you isn’t picking up an order for fifteen people.
-Unless you want to treat the whole gang to some fresh brew!
+This is an age-old trick for instantly brightening a coffee drinker’s day.
+Pro tip: Make sure the person behind you isn’t picking up an order for 15 people unless you want to treat the whole gang to some fresh brew!

 Listen to one of MLK’s recorded speeches

 The Martin Luther King Jr. Research and Education Institute of Stanford University has an archive of many of Dr. King’s speeches and sermons.
-The marvel of modern technology allows us listen to his timeless message, decades later, and reflect on past progress and work yet to be done.
+The marvel of modern technology allows us to listen to his timeless messages decades later and reflect on past progress and work that has yet to be done.